iHansy/Adventure-Hub/README.md

 A few of my favorite things to do are hiking, biking, camping, and traveling.
 I'm also a huge planner, so I love making lists, specifically lists of adventures I want to go on.
 I realized that there was a problem with these lists I was making in my phone.
 They were crammed, unorganized, and not easy to read.
 Therefore, this sparked the idea of Adventure Hub.

-Adventure Hub is a social media application where users can keep organized bucket lists of future and past adventures.
+Adventure Hub is a social media application where users can keep organized bucket lists of future and completed adventures.
 Once a future adventure has been completed, a user can edit that adventure's pictures, description, and additional information with the click of a button.
 There are two other main features I integrated into this application.
 The first being a user activity page, where a user can see all the adventures of other users and drop a like if they think it's cool.
 Secondly, I implimented a national state park search feature to search for parks by state.
 Here a user can find a park that they like and directly add it as an upcoming future adventure.

 ## Screen Shots